-Between 2020 and 2030, California's population will grow by 5%.
-During that time, the population age 65 and older will grow 35% and the population age 85 and older will grow 33%.
+Between 2020 and 2030, California's population will grow by 0%.
+During that time, the population age 65 and older will grow 28% and the population age 85 and older will grow 32%.

-American, 4% are multiracial, and fewer than 1% are Native American or Alaska Natives, according to the 2020 census.
-27% of Californians are immigrants, about twice the U.S. percentage.5
+California's population is more racially and culturally diverse than most other states, with no race or ethnic group constituting a majority of the state population: 39% of California residents are Chicanx/Latinx, 35% are White, 15% are Asian or Pacific Islander, 5% are African American, 4% are multiracial, and fewer than 1% are Native American or Alaska Natives, according to the 2020 census.
+27% of Californians are immigrants, about twice the share in the rest of the U.S.7

-Notwithstanding these demographic trends, UC has only modestly expanded its enrollment in health sciences programs over a period of decades.
-Only recently has the University increased medical student enrollment through new medical education programs.
-Although the state did not provide additional funding for medical school enrollment growth from 2008 to 2015, campuses continued to grow enrollment in their six UC Programs in Medical Education (PRIME) programs.
+Notwithstanding these demographic trends, UC has only modestly expanded its enrollment in health sciences programs from about 12,600 trainees enrolled in 2006 to approximately 16,000 enrolled in 2022.
+Only recently has the University increased medical student enrollment through new medical education programs and the addition of the UC Riverside School of Medicine, the first UC School of Medicine to be established since 1967, enrolling its first class in 2013.
+Although the State did not provide funding for medical school enrollment growth from 2008 to 2015, campuses continued to grow enrollment in their six UC Programs in Medical Education (PRIME) programs, with full enrollment at planned levels (489) expected to occur by 2026-27.

-Of note, the University established its fourth School of Nursing and third School of Pharmacy at UC Irvine, its sixth School of Medicine at UC Riverside, and its third School of Public Health at UC San Diego.
+Of note, the University established its fourth School of Nursing (2017) and third School of Pharmacy (2020) at UC Irvine, its sixth School of Medicine at UC Riverside (2013), and its third School of Public Health at UC San Diego (2019).
 These new schools, along with the continuing development of new nursing educational programs at UC Irvine and UC Davis and modest growth in existing nursing programs, further increased health sciences enrollments.
-However, despite increases in enrollment, many areas of California still face shortages of healthcare professionals, perpetuating longstanding gaps in access to care.
+However, despite increases in enrollment, many areas of California still face shortages of health care professionals, perpetuating longstanding gaps in access to care.
 Retention has also been an issue for nurses and physicians, as evidence has shown that burnout, career dissatisfaction, COVID-19 related anxiety and depression, and high workloads are all independently related to intent to reduce work hours within twelve months.
-Adequately expanding and preparing California's future healthcare workforce will likely require and benefit by:
+Adequately expanding and preparing California's future health care workforce will likely require and benefit from:

-- increased public investment and State support to expand access to health professions education; - increased diversity of all UC health professions faculty and students; - increased use of innovative approaches to teaching, including telemedicine, more opportunities for distance learning, and use of new technologies; - development of new educational models involving interprofessional training and team-based approaches to patient care; and - evidence-based approaches to better support and retain practitioners.
+- increased public investment and State support to expand access to health professions education; - increased diversity of faculty and students across all UC health professions; - increased use of telemedicine and virtual supervision to improve access to care, innovative distance learning strategies for trainees in remote, underserved areas, and integration of new technologies in clinical activities (e.g., artificial intelligence); - an increased number of long-term, reliable clinical training sites for health professional students; - development of new educational models involving interprofessional training and team-based approaches to patient care; and - evidence-based approaches to better support and retain health care professionals.